BALASURIYA290506/DS_JAVA_MODULE-07/Ex8-Detection of Cycle.md

 /*
 program that detects a cycle in a linked list and returns the node where the cycle begins.
 If there is no cycle, the program should return null without modifying the linked list.
-Developed by: DAPPILI VASAVI
+Developed by: M BALASURIYA
-RegisterNumber:  212223040030
+RegisterNumber:  212224240021
 */

 import java.util.*;